rangesh06/Claria-Chat/README.md

 * Mobile device running Android 8.0 or above

-Installation:
-1. Clone the repository
-2. Import into Unity
-3. Open Unity Hub, select Add, and point to the cloned ClariaChat folder.
-4. Open the project in Unity 6.
-5. Configure Azure Speech
-6. In Unity Editor, go to Project Settings > Claria Chat > Speech.
-7. Enter your Azure Speech Key and Region.

-Build Settings:
-File > Build Settings > Android

-Add Assets/Scenes/Your Scene to the build.

-Click Build & Run to deploy on your connected device.

 💡 Usage
 Launch Claria Chat on your Android device.
 Tap the Microphone icon or use the Input Field to start your conversation.
 Speak naturally; Azure STT transcribes your voice.
 The Qwen 2 model processes input locally and formulates responses.

-Enjoy instant voice replies or read the text output.

-🌱 Contributing:
-We welcome contributions!
-Please follow these steps:
-Fork the repository.
-Create a feature branch: git checkout -b feature/YourFeatureName.

-📜 License

-This project is licensed under the MIT License.
-See LICENSE for details.

-Built with passion and AI-driven efficiency — Pro Link